Sound map: The Sound Around You Project

-The Sound Around You project began as a soundscape research project at the University of Salford, UK in 2007.
-The project allows people across the world to use their iPhone (or any other audio recorder) to record clips or sonic postcards of around 30 seconds in length from different sound environments, or ‘soundscapes’ from a family car journey to a busy shopping centre, and to upload them to the virtual map, along with their opinions of them and why they chose to record it.
-Sound Around You aims to raise awareness of how our soundscape influences us and could have far reaching implications for professions and social groups ranging from urban planners to house buyers.
+The Sound Around You Project began as a soundscape research project at the University of Salford, UK in 2007.
+The project allows people to use audio recorders to record clips or sonic postcards of around 30 seconds in length from different sound environments, or ‘soundscapes’ from a family car journey to a busy shopping centre, and to upload them to the virtual map, along with their opinions of them and why they chose to record it.
+Sound Around You aims to raise awareness of how soundscape influences people.

 New York Sound Map

-The NYSoundmap is a project of The New York Society for Acoustic Ecology (NYSAE), a New York metropolitan chapter of the American Society for Acoustic Ecology, an organization dedicated to exploring the role of sound in natural habitats and human societies, and promoting public dialog concerning the identification, preservation, and restoration of natural and cultural sound environments.
+New York Sound Map (NYSoundmp) is a project of The New York Society for Acoustic Ecology (NYSAE), a New York metropolitan chapter of the American Society for Acoustic Ecology, an organization dedicated to exploring the role of sound in natural habitats and human societies, and promoting public dialog concerning the identification, preservation, and restoration of natural and cultural sound environments.
 The NYSAE's purpose is to explore and create an ongoing dialog regarding aural experience specific to New York City.
 The NYSoundmap project is the direct result of the NYSAE's interest in collecting and disseminating the city's aural experiences to the general public.

-We are artists, architects, sound engineers, philosophers and designers.
-Our relationship to sound as a vital and key component of urban living is made manifest by our desire to create and share this map with and for friends, neighbors and fellow citizens of the city of New York.
 Through the NYSoundmap project, the NYSAE aims to facilitate a dialogue between people from a wide variety of communities and backgrounds - from beginners to professional sound artists and musicians.

 Stanley Park Soundmap

 The Stanley Park Soundmap is a web-based document of the sonic attributes of one of North America's largest urban parks located in Vancouver, British Columbia, Canada.
-Using a GPS unit, and a compact digital audio recorder 13 positions in the park were documented on a cool sunny day on Thursday, March 12, 2009.
+Using a GPS unit, and a compact digital audio recorder 13 positions in the park were documented on Thursday, March 12, 2009.
 The location data and sound recordings were then linked to a map created in a Geographic Information Systems (GIS) based desktop application.

-Montreal Sound map
+Montréal Sound Map

-The Montréal Sound Map is a web-based soundscape project that allows users to upload field recordings to a Google Map of Montréal.
-The soundscape is constantly changing, and this project acts as a sonic time capsule with the goal of preserving sounds before they disappear.
+Montréal Sound Map is a web-based soundscape project that allows users to upload field recordings to a Google Map of Montréal.
+The soundscape is fluid, and the project is meant to act as "a sonic time capsule with the goal of preserving sounds before they disappear".